 We used statistical analyses of synthetic position time series to determine the potential precision on continuous GPS velocities.
 Our results are representative of standard GPS time series, leaving aside cases with extreme noise levels (e.g., random-walk) or transient tectonic signals (e.g., slow slip events).
-The statistical analyses are discussed in terms of distributions of the velocity biases (absolute deviation from the true velocity for each series) and the associated 95% confidence limit estimator (noted $v{95}$ ).
+The statistical analyses are discussed in terms of distribution of the potential terms of the potential bigs.

+15 distributions of the velocity biases (absolute deviation from the true velocity for each series) and the associated 95% confidence limit estimator (noted v{95}).
 The later can be viewed as a measure of the potential velocity precision of actual GPS data.

 In the synthetic datasets, random noise combined with the presence of position offsets are the primary contributors to the variability of the estimated velocities, whereas seasonal signals have a negligible effect.
-Using regression tree analyses, we show that the duration of the time series is the main parameter controlling the data classification and the velocity biases.
+Using regression tree analyses, we

+20 show that the duration of the time series is the main parameter controlling the data classification and the velocity biases.
 It is followed by the absence / presence of at least one offset and by the series dispersion due to random noise.
 Within the range of tested values, the nature of the random noise (near-white to near-flicker) does not contribute to the velocity variability at a significant level.

 We derive a set of guidelines, which can be applied to actual GPS data, that provide constraints on the velocity bias using first-order time series parameters (duration, presence of offsets, and noise dispersion; cf. Fig. 7).
-The velocity biases are given by the $v{95}$ estimator (95% confidence limit of the class distribution):
+The velocity biases are given by the v{25} estimator (95% confidence limit of the class distribution):